Italy Is Eataly

 Written by Jaillan Yehia

 The signature slogan of Eataly – ‘Italy is Eataly’ cleverly taps into the world’s shared belief (and the Italians’ absolute certainty) that Bella Italia is synonymous with stuffing your face with fabulous food.
-And so it is.
+And they are right about that for sure.

 Meals and snacks are served canteen style in designated areas around the store.
 A fish section, a pizza/pasta bar, a cured meats station, that kind of thing.
 I must have enjoyed my lunch despite the rather high price tag because I was back for more the very next day.

-I also enjoyed the experience of shopping for delicious groceries – sighing at the bread selection, salivating over the chocolates and signing my first born’s future dowry away for a small bag of handmade pasta, pesto and some posh yogurt that came in a glass jar (it was actually the tastiest yogurt I have ever had and I was still spooning it into my mouth at the very last second before boarding the plane home.)
+I also enjoyed the experience of shopping for delicious groceries – sighing at the bread selection, salivating over the chocolates and signing my first born’s future dowry away for a small bag of handmade pasta, pesto and some posh yogurt that came in a glass jar.
+You get what you pay for though – it was the tastiest yogurt I have ever had and I find myself spooning the scrapings from the jar into my mouth at the very last second before boarding the plane home.

-Now if only they could make a fly on the wall documentary about it called My Big Fat Italian Deli they could be onto a real money-spinner.
+Now if only they could make a fly on the wall documentary about it called My Big Fat Italian Deli they would be onto a real money-spinner.

 Savoir There was a guest of the Melia Genoa